some100/bootmgr-rs/HACKING.md

 2. The frontend will poll for inputs or have some other way of selecting the boot option.
 3. Once a boot option is selected (through its index), the `load` method is called on the `BootMgr`.
     * This will call `boot::loader::load_boot_option` on the boot option's `Config`, which delegates to the `run` method of the `Config`'s `action` field.
     * Depending on the boot option, this will lead to the following loaders: If it is a special boot option, it will be reboot, shutdown, or reset to firmware.
 If the action indicates that it's a normal boot program (`BootAction::BootEfi`), then it will lead to the EFI loader being used.
-Otherwise, if it's a EFI over TFTP program (`BootAction::BootTftp`).
+Otherwise, if it's an EFI over TFTP program (`BootAction::BootTftp`).
 For simplicity, this will focus on the EFI loader.
     * The handle is unwrapped from the `Config`'s `fs_handle`, and opened into a filesystem.
 This handle is how the filesystem from which the `Config` originates is tracked.
 Afterwards, the image specified by the `Config` through `efi_path` is converted into a `DevicePath`.
     * `shim_load_image` is then called, specifying the `DevicePath` as the source.
 Depending on if Shim is installed, this will either install the necessary security overrides, or load the image through UEFI as is.
     * The image returned is then setup, with devicetree installations, and LoadOptions being set as needed if specified.